The Basics

 Risk Averse—a client or investor who will not assume a given level of risk unless there is an expectation of adequate compensation for having done so.

-Rolling Surrender Charge—in a flexible premium deferred annuity, each deposit will have it’s own independent surrender charge schedule. (i.e. with a 5 year surrender charge, each deposit will start the 5-year period the day the money is received by the company).
-Therefore, different amounts of the annuity will be free of surrender charge at different times.
+Rolling Surrender Charge—in a flexible premium deferred annuity, each deposit will have its own independent Surrender Charge schedule. (i.e. with a 5 year Surrender Charge, each deposit will start the 5-year period the day the money is received by the company).
+Therefore, different amounts of the annuity will be free of Surrender Charge at different times.

 Rollover—funds from an IRA or qualified retirement plan that are moved to another of the same type, or to an IRA, preserving its tax-deferred status.